BRTrains/BRTrains2/README.md

 Alternatively, if you just want to steal the build script(s) then go wild.

 ### License
-This project is licensed under either the GPLv2 license See [LICENSE](./LICENSE) for license details
+This project is licensed under the GPLv2 license
+See [LICENSE](./LICENSE) for license details